Mihirshrivas/Intern_DSW/README.md

-steps tp perform the task is :
+steps tO perform the task is :
 Step 1:Setting Up Your Environment:
 # Create a virtual environment
 python3 -m venv myenv